pbullian/infraservicesws/_team/pablo-bullian.md

 weight: 1
 ---

-Pablo has a vast experience in DevSecOps and Cybersecurity.
-He architected and managed Several HIPAA-compliant hosting infrastructures for the U.S. working with major healthcare and motor vehicles organizations.
+Pablo Esteban Bullian is a highly experienced DevSecOps and Cybersecurity expert.
+He has a proven track record of successfully architecting and managing HIPAA-compliant hosting infrastructures for major healthcare and motor vehicles organizations in the United States.

-He holds CISSP and AWS cloud certifications and has a master's degree from the University of Buenos Aires in computer and information systems security and information assurance.
+In addition to his extensive professional experience, Pablo is also highly qualified, holding CISSP and AWS cloud certifications and a Master's degree from the University of Buenos Aires in computer and information systems security and information assurance.

- He is currently an associate professor of cybersecurity engineering at CPE Lyon in France.
-He has a passion for all things related to cybersecurity and cloud hosting and publishes a monthly cybersecurity newsletter.
+Currently, Pablo is an associate professor of cybersecurity engineering at CPE Lyon in France.
+His passion for all things related to cybersecurity and cloud hosting is evident in his monthly cybersecurity newsletter, which he publishes for the benefit of like-minded individuals.